Sonia42882/SIB_v1/README.md

-# SIB_Trabalho
+# SIB_v1
 Repository of the Intelligent Systems for Bioinformatics work - Master's Degree in Bioinformatics - University of Minho (2022/2023)
 ## Group
-* Sónia Isabel Dias de Carvalho PG42882
+* Angelina Eiras PG42861
-* Angelina Madalena Freitas de Campos Ribeiro Eiras PG42861
+* Carina Gonçalves PG45466
-* Carina Filipa Araújo Gonçalves PG45466
+* Rute Castro PG45475
-* Rute Salomé Pires de Castro PG45475
+* Sónia Carvalho PG42882

 **Dataset used in this project :**
 " Novozymes Enzyme Stability Prediction ", a dataset to help identify the thermostable mutations in enzymes.
 Available at https://www.kaggle.com/competitions/novozymes-enzyme-stability-prediction .